RithikaReddyPeram/SIGN_LANGUAGE_RECOGNITION/README.md

 This section states that the Realtime Sign Language Recognition project is released under the MIT License.

 # Contact
-For any questions or inquiries, feel free to contact me at geethikareddy105@gmail.com
+For any questions or inquiries, feel free to contact me at geethikareddy105@gmail.com to get this Full Project Code, PPT, Report, Synopsis and Research paper of this Project.